 Mexico is the 12th largest oil producer in the world and has one of the largest proven reserve bases globally.
 In 2017, DEA had a successful market entry in Mexico, with the award of one licence as partner in Round 2.1, followed by the award of operatorship of the producing oil field Ogarrio in the same year and of three offshore licences as operator in Bid Round 3.1 in 2018.

 In December 2018, DEA announced the acquisition of Sierra Oil & Gas.
 Sierra holds interests in a portfolio of six exploration and appraisal blocks in Mexico, including the world class Zama discovery.
 The transaction is an important milestone, fulfilling DEA’s objective of building a significant portfolio in the Mexican upstream market.

 DEA is operator of the Ogarrio oil field.
-The 50 percent licence share that DEA acquired, was offered in a farm-out auction of the National Hydrocarbons Commission (CNH).
-Pemex will be licence partner of, holding the remaining 50 percent.
+The 50 percent licence share that DEA acquired, was offered in a farm-out auction of the National Hydrocarbons Commission (CNH) in October 2017.
+Pemex is the licence partner, holding the remaining 50 percent.
 The licence contract was signed in March 2018.

-DEA holds a 30% share of Block 2, with Pemex holding the remaining 70% as operator.
-Block 2 comprises 549 sq. km and is located in the Tampico-Misantla basin in the South-Western Gulf of Mexico.
+In addition, DEA holds a 30% share of Block 2, with Pemex holding the remaining 70% as operator.
+Block 2 comprises 549 sq. km and is located in the in the immediate vicinity of Block 16 and 17.
 The water depth ranges from 40 to 260 m.
-The initial four-year exploration phase includes drilling of one commitment well.